ABOUT

 The U.S. Army veteran spent almost a year in Central Europe, from 1997 to 1998, reporting for Armed Forces Network television.
 His journalism career has also taken him to television stations in Montana, Texas, Burbank, and Washington, D.C.
 In 1988, he produced “John McLaughlin’s One on One,” a D.C.-based interview program seen on more than 100 PBS stations.

 While serving in the U.S. Army in Hungary in 1998, Musurlian married the former Szilvia Eva Gadanyi.
-They are raising their only child together, June Petra Musurlian, who was born in December 2004.
+They have one adult child.

 “My documentaries try to capture a contemporary current of events, out in the real world, away from sedentary, air-conditioned comfort.
 I’m not interested in producing the video equivalent of a footnote-laden graduate-school term paper that is slightly better than a PowerPoint presentation.”